nick-roberson/fastapi-gen/README.md

 │ generate-app                                      Generate a FastAPI backend and React frontend from the input yaml config.                                                                             │
 │ generate-python-app                               Generate a FastAPI backend from the input yaml config.                                                                                                │
 │ generate-typescript-app                           Generate a React frontend from the input yaml config.                                                                                                 │
-│ revert                                            Revert the service to a previous version.                                                                                                             │
-│ versions                                          List all versions of the service that have been generated.                                                                                            │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```